Decompositions, factorisations, inverses and equation solvers (dense matrices)

 -

-: allow approximate inverses for rank deficient or poorly conditioned matrices.
+inv_opts::allow_approx: allow approximate inverses for rank deficient or poorly conditioned matrices.

 The reciprocal condition number is optionally calculated and stored

-in rcond
+in rcond:

 -

-close to 1 suggests thatA
+rcondclose to 1 suggests thatAis well-conditioned. -

-close to 0 suggests thatA
+rcondclose to 0 suggests thatAis badly conditioned.

-is not symmetric positive definite, an error is
+If A is not symmetric positive definite, an error is

 thrown.